 This course consists of a basic introduction to medical mycology and a comprehensive study of the fungi (yeasts and molds) and mycoses (fungal diseases) likely to be encountered in clinical settings by a medical mycologist, or medical technologist.
 Attention will be distributed as equally as possible between emphasis on the biology of the fungal zoo pathogen and on its disease.
-Coconvenes with BIO 470.
 Letter grade only.